 From that meeting came strong confirmation we are on the right path to launch the new Accelerating Therapies to Patients initiative.

-Dr. Panetta then assembled a team to help create a roadmap on how to use what we know to find a treatment for PKD.
+A team assembled to help create a roadmap on how to use what we know to find a treatment for PKD.
 A list of drug targets/mechanisms/pathways that are implicated in the pathogenesis of PKD was compiled by select members of the PKD research community.
 Our new Drug Development Advisory Group, including highly-respected leaders in the pharmaceutical and biotech industries, is charged with priotizing drug targets, identifying potential compounds and regularly evaluating results to ensure success.

 Most recently, the PKD Foundation contracted with PreClinOmics and PharmOptima, two Contract Research Organizations (CROs), to provide preclinical evaluation of several compounds in three animal models of renal cystic disease.
 There are three rodent strains with renal cystic disease being used as the animal models; one for ARPKD, one for slowly progressive ADPKD and one for rapidly progressive ADPKD.
 Currently, validation of the two rodent models is ongoing: Tolvaptan and Octreotide, drugs tested earlier in these models and found to slow cyst growth, are being tested again in this new setting to make sure that their effects can be reproduced.
 Once validation is complete, new compounds can be tested.